 Note: the picture above shows only two pieces as examples, but during the second phase of a normal game there are always 8 markers on the board (there is no capturing in Teeko).

 There is no possibility to pass a move.

-The aim of the game is to arrange markers to form a wining position (so-called Teeko).
-There are 44 wining positions divided into 4 groups – vertical lines, horizontal lines, diagonal lines and squares.
+The aim of the game is to arrange markers to form a winning position (so-called Teeko).
+There are 44 possible winning positions divided into 4 groups – vertical lines, horizontal lines, diagonal lines, and squares.

-Vertical line is formed by 4 markers of the same color arranged in a row running up or down.
+A vertical line is formed by 4 markers of the same color arranged in a row running up or down.
 Below you can see two examples of vertical lines.
-On the left image the line is formed by red markers and on the right image the line is formed with a black pieces.
+On the left image the line is formed by red markers and on the right image, the line is formed with black pieces.
 In Teeko there are 10 possible vertical lines.

-You can win the game in phase I or in the phase II.
+You can win the game in phase I or in phase II.

 Teeko as a perfect game